smirarab/sepp/README.UPP.md

 `python <bin>/exhaustive_upp.py -t <tree_file> -a <alignment_file> -s <query_sequence_file>`

-where the tree_file is the backbone tree, the alignment_file is the backbone alignment, and the query_sequence_file is the remaining sequences to be aligned.
+where the `tree_file` is the backbone tree, the `alignment_file` is the backbone alignment, and the `query_sequence_file` is the remaining sequences to be aligned.

 UPP can also be run using a configuration file.
-Sample configuration files and input files can be found under test/unittest/data/upp/.
+Sample configuration files and input files can be found under `test/unittest/data/upp/`.
 Change to that directory to run UPP on the sample files.
 To run using command options, run

 `python <bin>/exhaustive_upp.py -t test.tree -a test.fasta -s query.fas`